The Lead Capture Dilemma: Forms Are Dying, but Are Chatbots Better?

 | Decision-making role | Never captured | Inferred or directly asked |

+Our chatbot lead qualification guide covers the exact questions to ask for each industry.
 The chatbot's advantage is that it collects qualification data without increasing friction.
 Asking someone to fill out an 8-field form drastically reduces completion rates.
 Asking the same 8 questions in a conversational flow maintains engagement because each question feels like a natural follow-up, not a bureaucratic requirement.

 The Data on Lead Quality